sarg3nt/certified-kubernetes-administrator/Command Memorization.md

 yq eval ".user.addresses[]" user.yaml # Flattens the array to KVPs (splat) yq eval ".user.addresses[1]" user.yaml # Gets the second item in the array yq eval '.user.orders[] | select(. == "43*")' user.yaml # gets order starting with 43

+## etcd restore, stuff in docs is a bit misleading
+# Step 1, move all the static pod yaml out of the manifest folder and wait for the coontainers to stop via crictl
+# Step 2, use etcdctl to restore the snapshot, almost same as saving a snapshot, but with the
+# location to restore the --data-dir /var/lib/etcd-backup
+ETCDCTL_API=3 etcdctl snapshot restore /tmp/etcd-backup.db \
+--data-dir /var/lib/etcd-backup \
+--cacert /etc/kubernetes/pki/etcd/ca.crt \
+--cert /etc/kubernetes/pki/etcd/server.crt \
+--key /etc/kubernetes/pki/etcd/server.key
+# Step 3, change the etcd.yaml config to point to the new data-dir
+# Step 4, move static pod yaml files back.

 ## Search Terms in Kube docs
 # Expose pod information to containers with fieldRef